T2an/proxmox/docs/source/ceph.rst

 **CephFS**:
 - A file system layer built on top of Ceph's object storage.
 - Allows multiple clients to mount and use the same file system simultaneously.
+- In our case, we will be using this storage to store the VM ISO images and LXC template

 1. **Create a CephFS File System**: